Cullen, Ennis lead Wild to 5-3 win over Islanders

-Matt Cullen and Tyler Ennis scored in Minnesota's three-goal second period, and the Wild beat the Islanders 5-3.
-Jason Zucker added two goals, Joel Eriksson Ek also scored, and Devan Dubnyk stopped 32 shots as Minnesota improved to 4-1-2 in its past seven games.
+NEW YORK — Matt Cullen and Tyler Ennis scored in Minnesota's three-goal second period, and the Wild beat the New York Islanders 5-3 Monday.

-The Wild just lost three of five on their homestand, including twice when they gave up the tying goal in the third period before falling after regulation.

-"Having the lead in the second and keeping it is really good for us," Zucker said.

-"Our record isn't the way we want on the road this year, so we've been trying to focus on that," Zucker said.
-"It's a big win for us."

-Minnesota, which is fifth in the Central Division but holds the second wild card in the Western Conference, pulled one point behind Dallas and St. Louis.
+Jason Zucker added two goals and Joel Eriksson Ek also scored for the Wild, who have earned at least a point in six of their past seven games (4-1-2).
+Devan Dubnyk stopped 32 shots.

 Ross Johnston, Anders Lee and Tanner Fritz scored for the Islanders.
-Jaroslav Halak finished with 27 stops.
+Jaroslav Halak, coming off a 50-save shutout against the Rangers on Thursday night, finished with 27 stops.

-New York began the day tied with idle Carolina with 64 points, but held the second wild-card spot in the East due to more regulation/overtime wins.
+New York began the day tied with idle Carolina with 64 points, but held the second wild-card spot in the Eastern Conference due to more regulation/overtime wins.
 However, the Hurricanes now hold the tiebreaker due to a game in hand on the Islanders.

 Zucker beat Halak on the blocker side with a one-timer for his second of the game and 25th of the season with 3:22 remaining to push the Wild's lead to 5-3.